ckc-org/django-chit-chat/README.md

 # Update version in setup.cfg
 ./setup.py sdist
 twine upload dist/*
-# Commit update to setup.cfg
+# Commit and push the version update in setup.cfg
 # Publish vX.X.X release on GitHub with a description.
 ```